49ers season derailed by QB injuries in NFC title game - WHIZ News

 The 49ers invested heavily in Lance when they traded three first-round picks to draft him third overall in 2021, but still don’t know if he’s the long-term answer.
 Lance started only four games his first two seasons and has yet to show that he can fulfill the potential San Francisco saw in him coming out of North Dakota State.

-The offense was very productive under Purdy before he got hurt Sunday, but he does have physical limitations that led to him being the last pick in the draft and now has to deal with an injury that could sideline him for part of the offseason.
+The offense was very productive under Purdy before he got hurt Sunday, but he does have physical limitations that led to him being the last pick in the draft and now has to deal with an injury that could impact his 2023 season.

+A person familiar with the injury said Purdy tore a ligament in his right elbow.
+The person spoke on condition of anonymity because the team didn’t release details of the injury.
+Purdy will likely miss the entire offseason program and could be sidelined into the season if his needs reconstructive surgery.

 Whether the Niners anoint one a starter, have a true competition or bring in a veteran such as Tom Brady remains an open question.